opengamedata/opengamedata-unity/README.md

 `$ git submodule add -b main https://github.com/fielddaylab/opengamedata-unity.git`

+Then, add the following line to the project's `manifest.json` dependencies, which should be located in the `Packages` directory:

+`"com.fieldday.opengamedata-unity": "file:../Submodules/opengamedata-unity/Assets/FieldDay"`

-Then, add a reference to `FieldDay` in the assembly definition file for any namespace where logging functions will be used.
+Once Unity imports the package, add a reference to `FieldDay` in the assembly definition file for any namespace where logging functions will be used.

 Note that this submodule includes the [BeauUtil](https://github.com/BeauPrime/BeauUtil) library as a dependency.